Helsinki · Operators

 What the Helsinki operator register costs in America.

 • Heavy quietness in the follow-up cadence.
-Three weeks of Finnish considered silence reads as professional restraint at home and as disinterest in the US.
+Three weeks of Finnish considered silence lands as professional restraint at home and as disinterest in the US.
 The US opportunity rotates to the next vendor before the considered reply lands.

 • Founder and CEO bios led by titles, doctorates, and Aalto or VTT ties.
 Doctor-Engineer credentials and university chairs do not carry weight with a US enterprise procurement officer or a US programme manager looking for a US peer.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence